Right to Prohibit Infringement

 National law?

-It is rather peculiar to note that Article 5(3) in conjunction with Article 7(1) of Regulation 1257/2012 provides that the acts which the proprietor may prohibit are defined by national laws …
+It is rather odd to note that Article 5(3) in conjunction with Article 7(1) of Regulation 1257/2012 provides that the acts which the proprietor may prohibit are defined by national laws…

-This is peculiar since, as we have seen, the Agreement on a Unified Patent Court precisely defines these acts (and these exceptions).
+This is odd since, as we have seen, the UPC Agreement precisely defines these acts (and these exceptions).

 Which national law?